 In 1932 Daphne du Maurier married Major Frederick Browning and in 1943 while he was at war, she moved to Cornwall with their three children.
 Browning was Commander of the 1st Airborne Division in Operation Market Garden in September 1944, portrayed controversially in film by Dirk Bogarde.
 He is credited with the famous phrase, in the planning of the operation, 'We may be going a bridge too far'.
 He was knighted in 1946 and ended his military career with the rank of Lieutenant-General.

 Daphne went on to become one of the most successful authors of her time.
 Her most famous works include Rebecca, Frenchman's Creek, My Cousin Rachel, The Birds and of course, her first big commercial success, Jamaica Inn.
 She was created a Dame in 1969, making her Lady Browning; Dame Daphne du Maurier DBE, but she never used the title.

 Daphne du Maurier's passing in 1989 was a great loss, both to literature and to Cornwall and we have created a memorial room to her at Jamaica Inn.

 Some of her books were turned into very successful films including Rebecca, starring Laurence Olivier and Joan Fontaine as well as The Birds, starring Tippi Hendren and Rod Taylor.
-The novel Jamaica Inn was her first big commercial success.
-The film starred Charles Laughton and Maureen O'Hara.
+The 1939 film of Jamaica Inn starring Charles Laughton and Maureen O'Hara featured a new ending, apparently demanded by Laughton.
 All three films were directed by Alfred Hitchcock.
-During her career she wrote a total of thirty-eight books, but it is her Cornish-based books that remain the most popular with her readers.
+During her career Daphne du Maurier wrote a total of thirty-eight books, but it is the Cornish-based novels that remain the most popular with her readers.